fromage-fraser/dd-gui/README.md

 Mudlet profile.
 Use `resetgui` to restore every region to its default geometry.

 With layout editing disabled, tabs, compass buttons, and main-window scrollback remain available for normal play.
+The main MUD text has a small additional top inset so its first line does not crowd the frame.

 ## Interface and data